Eric Greene

 Photograph of Emilio Mejia

-SF State Scholar pursuing B.S. in Biochemistry
+SF State Scholar with B.S. in Biochemistry (limited lab affiliation)

 Markus Tecson